tymyrddin/purple/source/docs/foundations/change-management/lewin.md

 ## Leadership study and sample

 Lewin, Lippitt and White found in 1939 that groups run democratically do better than autocratic or laissez-faire ones.
-Their [experimentally created social climates](https://tu-dresden.de/mn/psychologie/ipep/lehrlern/ressourcen/dateien/lehre/lehramt/lehrveranstaltungen/Lehrer_Schueler_Interaktion_SS_2011/Lewin_1939_original.pdf) were five-member after-school clubs of ten-year-olds at the Child Welfare
+Their [experimentally created social climates](https://tu-dresden.de/mn/psychologie/ipep/lehrlern/ressourcen/dateien/lehre/lehramt/lehrveranstaltungen/Lehrer_Schueler_Interaktion_SS_2011/Lewin_1939_original.pdf) were five-member after-school clubs of ten-year-old boys at the Child Welfare
 Research Station in Iowa, six clubs across two series, each passing through more than one climate under more than one adult leader.